csc-training/csc-env-eff/_hands-on/disk-areas/disk-areas-tutorial.md

 ls
 ```

+💬 These directories can be briefly summerised as below:
+- User-specific directory (= Personal home folder)
+   - Your home directory `$HOME`
+   - The default directory when you login to Puhti/Mahti.
+   - You can store configuration files and other minor personal data.
+- Project-specific directories:
+   - The project **scratch** and **projappl** directories.
+   - Each project contains its **scratch** disk space where actual data analysis tasks are performed. **scratch** area is a temporary space.
+   - **Projappl** directory on the other hand is mainly for storing and sharing compiled applications and libraries etc. with other members of the project.

 ## Perform a light-weight pre-processing on data files using fast I/O local disks

 💬 You sometimes come across situations where you have to handle an uncommonly large number of smaller files that can cause heavy input/output load on supercomputing environment.